20ChaituR/neuralnets/README.md

 ## Structure of the Training Data File

-The format of the training data is as follows: On the first line, the number of test cases, number of input nodes, number of output nodes are given.
+The format of the training data is as follows: On the first line, the number of test cases is given.
 Then, on the following lines, for each test case, first the input values are given, space-separated, then the expected output values are given space-separated.

 An example of a training data file is:

-    4 2 1
+    4
     0 0
     0
     0 1